 Ten 'firsts' for Queensland women

-Today is International Women's Day.
-To celebrate let's look at some of the 'firsts' achieved by Queensland women.
+To celebrate International Women's Day let's look at some of the 'firsts' achieved by Queensland women.

 10. First woman to circumnavigate Australia by plane